-The Pixel 4 is Google’s current flagship phone.
-As signified by the “a” the Pixel 4a is a budget-friendly, mid-range model.
-The $349 price point for a brand-new phone is appealing.
-But if you start comparing new vs newish, you can find a newish Pixel 4 at a similar price point, and going with the Pixel 4 means getting a bit of a bump in the hardware.
+The Pixel 4 and Pixel 5 are part of Google’s flagship line.
+And, the Pixel 4a, as signified by the “a” in the name, is a budget-friendly, mid-range model.
+The $349 retail price point of the Pixel 4a for a brand-new phone is appealing.
+But if you start comparing new vs newish, you can find a newish Pixel 4 at a lower price point, and a newish Pixel 5 for roughly $100 more.
+Going with a Pixel 4 or Pixel 5 means getting a bit of a bump in the hardware due to moving from the mid-range lineup to the flagship lineup.

-We’ll compare the Pixel 4a and Pixel 4 in-depth in this post.
-But first, lets take a look and see how the hardware specs compare from phone to phone.
+We already have an in-depth Pixel 4 vs Pixel 4a comparison, so check it out if you want to dive deep into the technical differences.
+But first, let’s take a look and see how the hardware specs compare from phone to phone.

 |Rear Camera||12.2MP dual-pixel, 1.4um pixel width, f/1.7, auto-focus with dual pixel phase detection||12.2MP dual-pixel, 1.4um pixel width, f/1.7, auto-focus with dual pixel phase detection|